-FoolProof has developed a variety of web-driven and ethical financial capability resources.
+FoolProof has developed a variety of web-driven and ethical resources

 FoolProof's programs tackle troubling and evolving consumer issues.
 FoolProof's resources for both young people and adults operate on the same principles; our approach and messaging challenges the way unwary consumers think about their responsibilities in the free enterprise system.

-For lack of an alternative, thousands of teachers have been forced to use financial literacy curriculums that are compromised because they were shaped by marketers more than educators.
+For lack of an alternative, thousands of teachers have been forced to use financial literacy curriculums that are compromised because they were shaped by interests of marketers more than educators.

 Problems engaging millennials: Millennials aren't wed to the traditional sources for receiving trustworthy information.
 But they face the same important key financial issues we all face.
 FoolProof provides millennials dozens of resources—delivered in formats and language they prefer.
 It tackles issues like student loans and student debt, credit card management, and affordable wedding planning.